anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 The journey will continue on to container storage, networking, load balancing and config injection, as well as how to manage secrets, define access control policies, and provide visibility and control for your new containerized applications.
 Along the way, Nathan and Shannon will be demonstrating different tools, talking about some of the issues you'll run into, and discussing lessons the community has learned about production-grade container environments so far.

-#### <a name="arbor"></a>_Building A Data Pipeline on Google Container Engine at Arbor_ <span style="font-size: smaller">- [Joshua Kwan](#joshuak)</span>

-Arbor is the marketplace for people-based data.
-Trace the path that led Arbor to build their data pipeline on Google Container Engine (GKE), and share lessons and recommendations from the Arbor team's journey.

-Arbor's role in the adtech sector means serving 20,000 HTTP requests per second and processing hundreds of gigabytes of data daily.
-Joshua will describe the story of how, after experiencing some scary pain points with their Fleet-based stack, the Arbor engineering team decided to give Kubernetes a shot, and how doing so has benefited the company in terms of flexibility, stability and scalability.

-He'll talk about why Arbor opted for Google Container Engine as the most suitable way of managing their Kubernetes stack, and will touch on some of the benefits of running on GKE vs. using one of many "Kubernetes management platforms" out there.

-Joshua will describe what Arbor's data pipeline looks like today, and will share some "lessons learned" and recommendations from Arbor's experience.
-He'll close with a brief look at what's next for the team, and upcoming Kubernetes and GKE features that Arbor is especially excited about.

 #### <a name="tsuru"></a>_Growing Up With Docker: How Docker and Tsuru Have Evolved_ <span style="font-size: smaller">- [Francisco Souza](#franciscos)</span>

 With so many people now using Docker, it's easy to forget that the project is not that old and has come a long way since "that" presentation at PyCon, back in 2013.
 Tsuru, an open-source PaaS, started a year before Docker and, as a very early adopter, has followed the evolution of the Docker platform every step of the way.